ReinoutDeBleser/php-tdd/README.md

     - Start date (datetime)
     - End date (datetime)

-### General flow
+### General flow    how to split everything up
 For now just create rooms directly in the db, you do not need to provide an interface for this. ✔

+Steps:
+1. create a homepage
+2. displays all available rooms on that homepage
+3. every room needs a link to book the room.
+4. make a separate Book the room page.
+5. on the book the room page make the user select an end date and time
+6. this end date and time can only be 4 hours apart max
+7. it can also not overlap with another user having already booked the room.
+8. keeping in mind he needs to be charged 2 €/h of booking
+9. we need to check his credit before he can book.
+10. after that check is okay they need to be charged 2 €/hour of booking.

-On the homepage the user gets to see all the rooms, with a link to book a room.
+// On the homepage the user gets to see all the rooms, with a link to book a room.
-He then selects a start and end date and time between which he wants access to the room.
+// then selects a start and end date and time between which he wants access to the room.
-He is then charged 2 EUR for each hour he booked the room.
+// He is then charged 2 EUR for each hour he booked the room.

+Important to check:

+members are the only ones eligible to book exclusive rooms;
+a room can only be booked for a max of 4 hours consecutively.

-The following conditions apply:
+The following conditions apply: create unit tests for following functionality the rest is just dependent on building the code

 - Rooms marked as premium can only be hired for premium members
 - No room can be booked for more than 4 hours
 - Check if they can afford the rent for the room
 - Room can only be booked if no other User has already booked it in this time (this is the most difficult condition)

 ***For all these conditions try to use Test Driven Development first.***

-Let's do the first requirement together!
+Let's do the first requirement together! *Basic unit test example*

 "Rooms marked as premium can only be hired for premium members"